MrOlm/inStrain/docs/tutorial.rst

 .. seealso::
   :doc:`quickstart`
-    To get started using the program :doc:`module_descriptions`
+    To get started using the program :doc:`program_documentation`
-    For descriptions of what the modules can do :doc:`example_output`
+    For descriptions of what the modules can do and information on how to prepare data for inStrain :doc:`example_output`
     To view example output
-  :doc:`preparing_input`
-    For information on how to prepare data for inStrain :doc:`choosing_parameters`
+  :doc:`Advanced_use`
-    For detailed information on how to make sure inStrain is running correctly
+    For detailed information on how to rationally adjust inStrain parameters

 Preparing .bam and .fasta files
 ----------------